mwolfson/android-historian/README.md

 This app is designed to demonstrate the various components of the Material Design Components, in particular, showing how to implement Material design into your app, using these controls.

+The UI is has specific considerations to demonstrate certain interactions of the components, so may have certain unusual interactions (and patterns).

 The [official Material site](https://material.io/develop/android/) has great information specific to Android Development.

 Current Build Status Is: